Thomas Powell (botanist): Samoa mission

 As a botanist, Powell had special interests in bryophytes, fungi and lichens.
 Herbarium specimens collected by him in the south Pacific region between 1860 and 1890 have been indexed by the Linnean Society of London and a list of the material was published by the society in 2011.
+This included the distribution of herbarium specimens as part of an exsiccata-like series Mosses of Samoa (c.
+1867).
 He identified many of the Samoan names of plants and his paper on the subject, On Various Samoan Plants and Their Vernacular Names, was published in the 1868 Journal of Botany, British and Foreign, volume 6.
 Other papers forwarded to the Linnean Society by Powell included details of the poisons used by Samoan islanders to tip arrows and spears.
 He also submitted a paper on the formation of Atolls.
 The paper was read, but due to a critical review by Charles Darwin, it was not published.

 Powell helped George Pratt compile his dictionary of the Samoan language.
 He also transcribed the Samoan story of the creation, told to him by a Samoan chief—Taua-nu'u.
 This is a valuable record of the islanders beliefs before the arrival of the missionaries.
 In 1886, he published a book called A Manual of Zoology Embracing the Animals of the Scripture, in the Samoan dialect.
 Many of the animals would have been unknown to the Samoans, so Powell included illustrations where possible.
 After his death his wife forwarded some of his papers written in Samoan to the Rev. George Pratt in Sydney Australia.
 Due to failing eyesight Pratt was unable to make use of the works but a colleague, John Fraser, translated the manuscripts of Samoan myths and folks songs and published them in 1896.